5 Innovative Holiday Marketing Campaigns of 2023

 Why are holiday marketing campaigns important?

-A survey by Gartner predicted that 30% of consumers will shop for gifts this holiday season year-round by 2026.
+A survey by Gartner predicted that 30% of consumers will shop for gifts this holiday year-round by 2026.
 What does it imply?
 A chance for brands to be more innovative while shooting their holiday marketing campaigns down the years.
 They can prompt target audiences to make holiday-related purchases as an effective repercussion of their festive-themed marketing offers and special discounts.

 5 Inspirational Holiday Marketing Campaigns That You Shouldn’t Miss

-1. Coca Cola‘s Santa Heavy Holiday Campaign with AI Integration
+1. Coca-Cola‘s Santa Heavy Holiday Campaign with AI Integration

 Have you added Santa to your Christmas card this year?